michael760odhiambo/Portfolio-project/README.md

         *HTML
         *css
 # Project setup
       *clone it from github
       *open it in html file
+      *then you can work on it
   # the link
   https://michael760odhiambo.github.io/Portfolio-project/